Come Home

 Sections: Stages of Addiction | The Signs | Withdrawal Symptoms | How You Can Help | Self-Screening Questions | Getting Treatment

 In the United States, club drugs have become a dangerous part of the social “party” culture for adults, teens, and even some pre-teens.
-According to data from a 2016 Substance Abuse and Mental Health Services Administration (SAMHSA) survey, more than 1.6 million Americans aged 12 years or older reported using Ecstasy, meth, or LSD at the time of the survey—that’s roughly 0.6% of the U.S. population.
+According to data from the 2022 National Survey on Drug Use and Health from the Substance Abuse and Mental Health Services Administration (SAMHSA), 3.0% of Americans aged 12 or older (approximately 8.5 million people) reported using Hallucinogens, like Ecstasy, in the past year.
+The highest usage was among young adults aged 18 to 25 (7.7% or 2.7 million people), followed by adults aged 26 or older (2.5% or 5.5 million people), and then adolescents aged 12 to 17 (1.4% or 358,000 people).
 These numbers don’t account for those addicted to other club drugs like GHB, ketamine, and rohypnol, only making the statistics more alarming.

 Stages of Club Drug Addiction